phentnil/employee-scheduling-system/README.md

 ### Data Usage

-The data in the system could be used to figure out better scheduling for each work group's needs.
+The system could use the data to figure out better scheduling for each work group's needs.
 This may include avoiding certain employee pairs because the manager always changes these pairings.
 If the system can identify patterns, the system could be improved to adjust to the patterns and generate better schedules in the future.

 ## Solution Architecture Diagram

 [![Solution Architecture Diagram](images/SolutionArchitectureDiagram.jpg "Solution Architecture Diagram")](images/SolutionArchitectureDiagram.jpg)

 Within the Employee Scheduling System, each group of employees will be called a **Team**.
 Each team will contain all the employees of the team, including the manager.
 The manager role is a special type of employee.
-This structure is illustrated in the following diagram:
+The diagram illustrates the team structure in the following image:

 [![Team Structure](images/TeamStructure.jpg "Team Structure")](images/TeamStructure.jpg)

 ### Initial Registration Diagram

-The process of registering the team is illustrated in the flowchart diagram below:
+The flowchart diagram illustrates the process of registering the team in the following image:

 [![Team Registration](images/TeamRegistration.jpg "Team Registration")](images/TeamRegistration.jpg)

 ### Schedule Generation Diagram

-The process for generating a new schedule is illustrated in the flowchart diagram below:
+The flowchart diagram illustrates the process for generating a new schedule in the following image:

 [![Schedule Generation](images/ScheduleGeneration.jpg "Schedule Generation")](images/ScheduleGeneration.jpg)